bibanon/android-development-codex/General/Linux.md

 ## Chrooted GNU/Linux

 All rooted Android devices can run full GNU/Linux in a chroot.
-Chrooted GNU/Linux systems

 However, Android does not use the X Server, and as such, Linux applications can only be used through a VNC app.
 This increases overhead and restricts the full power of Linux.

+## Optware

+A uniquely light edition of Linux for embedded devices [Link](https://github.com/pfalcon/optware-android)

 ## Native Linux

 On some devices, there are efforts to run Linux natively, without the overhead of an Android chroot.

+### Ubuntu Phone

+(not released yet)

+Ubuntu Phone is currently using the Nexus 4 and the Galaxy Nexus as official developer reference devices.

-## Ubuntu on Nexus 7
+### Ubuntu Desktop on Nexus 7

 Canonical has chosen the Google/[[ASUS Nexus 7]] as their official ARM tablet reference device, currently testing a one-click installer on it.